MrStahlfelge/gdx-gamesvcs/README.md

 Fetching scores and achievement status to show in your own UI can be done by calling

-     gsClient.fetchLeaderboardEntries()
+     gsClient.fetchLeaderboardEntries(...)
-     gsClient.fetchAchievements()
+     gsClient.fetchAchievements(...)

 after checking

-     gsClient.isFeatureSupported(IGameServiceClient.GameServiceFeature.FetchLeaderBoardEntries)
+     gsClient.isFeatureSupported(GameServiceFeature.FetchLeaderBoardEntries)
-     gsClient.isFeatureSupported(IGameServiceClient.GameServiceFeature.FetchAchievements))
+     gsClient.isFeatureSupported(GameServiceFeature.FetchAchievements))

-Your given listener will be called with a list of achievement or leader board entries in response.
-Please refer to the JavaDocs or the demo application for more information.
+You give a listener as a parameter which will be called with a list of achievement or leader board entries in response.
+See to the JavaDocs or the demo application for more information.

 ## Updates & News
 Follow me to receive release updates about this